yaron2/toc/proposals/incubation/dapr.md

 ## Initial committers (how long working on project, companies they represent)

 Initial committers were from Microsoft.
-Currently 736 committers over the last 16 months, which has grown rapidly over the last year.
+* Yaron Schneider (@yaron2, Microsoft)
+* Haishi Bai (@Haishi2016, Microsoft)
+* Mark Fussell (@msfussell, Microsoft)

+This link https://github.com/orgs/dapr/teams captures the list of Daprs current maintainers and approvers.

 Dapr is completely developed in the open with transparent community ownership, governance, and contributions.
-Microsoft has the major of maintainers currently, however there are maintainers and approvers from the community for Dapr repos and we are actively adding more.
-See https://github.com/orgs/dapr/teams.
+Microsoft has the major of maintainers currently, however there are maintainers and approvers from the community for serveral Dapr repos and we are actively adding more.
+Each repo has a code owners file, for example https://github.com/dapr/dapr/blob/master/CODEOWNERS

-Dapr's goal is to be vendor neutral.

 ## Infrastructure requests (CI / CNCF Cluster)

-We have no infrastructure requests at this time.
+No infrastructure requests at this time.

 ## Communication channels (slack, irc, mailing lists)
 See the [Dapr community repo](https://github.com/dapr/community) specifically [communication ](https://github.com/dapr/community#communication)